Skip to main content Skip to secondary navigation

 The Stanford Hydrogen Initiative

-The Stanford Energy Hydrogen Initiative is a collaboration of researchers at Stanford University in engineering, science, policy, and business, working with industry, thought leaders and governments to enable the use of hydrogen when it can achieve deep decarbonization of the world's energy systems.
+The Stanford Hydrogen Initiative is a collaboration of researchers at Stanford University in engineering, science, policy, and business, working with industry, thought leaders and governments to enable the use of hydrogen to achieve deep decarbonization of the world's energy systems.
 In addition to our research portfolio, we are building a community with workshops and symposia, and through an educational agenda.

 Available on Spotify and Apple.
 Follow Stanford Hydrogen Initiative on LinkedIn for future episodes.